varenhorst/yt-ad-tracker/README.md

 Advertisements are skipped, and shown on the progress bar with a description if available.

-All data is stored in Chrome's indexedDb, to reduce the # of calls to Gemini / yt-transcripts-api.
+All data is stored in Chrome's indexedDb, to reduce the # of calls to Gemini / youtube-transcripts-api.

 **Key Technologies (Planned/Used):**
 * Python / Flask